-Clean renewable energy bond (CREB) and Gulf tax credit bond (GTCB) credits.
-Complete and attach Form 8912, Credit for Clean Renewable Energy and Gulf Tax Credit Bonds, if the estate or trust claims a credit for holding a CREB or GTCB.
+Credit to holders of tax credit bonds.
+Complete and attach Form 8912, Credit to Holders of Tax Credit Bonds, if the estate or trust claims a credit for holding a qualified energy conservation bond, clean renewable energy bond, new clean renewable energy bond, Gulf tax credit bond, Midwestern tax credit bond, qualified forestry conservation bond, qualified zone academy bond. qualified school construction bond, or Build America bond.
 Include the credit on line 3.
-On the dotted line to the left of the entry, write "CREB" or "GTCB" and the amount of the credit.
-Also, see the instructions for Form 8912 to determine if the estate or trust must include the amount of the credit in interest income.
+On the dotted line to the left of the entry, write "Form 8912" and the amount of the credit.
+Also, be sure to include the credit in interest income.